mrevilg/Python-Ref/README.md

 - .insert(index, 'value') ... adds the new value at the noted index
 - del variablename[x] = removal of that index's value
 new_variablename = variablename.pop(x)... takes last index value and adds to new variable, or use 'x' index.
 Pop REMOVES values
+- variablename.remove('actualvalue')... will search and remove noted value, first instance.
+Need loop for multiple.

+- variable.sort()... permanently sorts the list, can do str or int, must define to concatenate mixed

 ## File Explanation
 ### *Slogan Randomizer*